Last Updated on June 20, 2022 by Letícia Melo

 Faro

-This historical city that is also the capital of the Algarve region is not only rich in culture but is also home to several tourist attraction sites.
+This historical city, which is also the capital of the Algarve region, is rich in culture and home to several tourist attraction sites.
 While it is popular because of the Faro airport, the capital of this city has so much to offer its residents.
-Living in Faro will present you with the amazing views of the Ria Formosa Natural Park and all the infrastructure you may need.
-Universities, hospitals, malls, and more.

 Lagos

 Located in the southern Algarve, Lagos is the perfect place to explore what this side of Portugal has to offer both inland and in the sea.
 There are plenty of cliffs perfect for photography and also long sandy beaches for walks during the sunset.
-Lately, Lagos has become one of the best places to work remotely in Portugal.
-Digital nomads enjoy Lagos’ many co-working spaces around town, and the large expat community too.
-Not to mention the stunning views of some of the best beaches in the Algarve – or in all of Europe.

 Tavira